Opinion: Comparing and contrasting (mostly contrasting) Southtree® and Legacybox® withScanMyPhotos.com®. The Photo Scanning review.

 For nearly three decades, as a leader in and a student of the photo imaging industry, I have seen it all.
 Of grave concern is a new storm cloud on the horizon.
 The biggest threat since film transitioned to digital just happened and eclipses anything I have experienced before.

-The problem: When a company may need to re-brand to conceal their negative reviews it affects many.
+The problem: When a company may need to re-brand to conceal its negative reviews it affects many.
 “Credibility is like virginity, you lose it but once” was the first lesson learned on day one as a student at the University of Southern California’s School of Business and Entrepreneur Program.
 This TechCrunch article dives into the credibility factor with “The corpse of Kodak coughs up another odd partnership.”

 An important message: Always apply due diligence before trusting anyone to digitize your irreplaceable photos.
 Research before sending pictures to be digitized.